WassimKallel/WassimKallel.github.io/_posts/2020-05-01-deploy-codecommit-slack-bot.md

 ​ ​ **3.
 CDK project lifecycle** ​

 When you create a project you define your infrastructure in one of the supported languages.
 Your CDK project gets parsed and a CloudFormation template is generated.
-The CloudFormation template gets executed in aws Cloudformation’s service and all infrastructure is set up for you
+The CloudFormation template gets executed in aws Cloudformation’s service and all infrastructure is set up for you.

 ## Let’s get our hands dirty

-Here’s what we’re trying to create in this tutorial, we’re going to make any action in our CodeCommit Repository triggers a notification in Slack. ​ Under the hood a Cloudwatch Rule will listen to any actions happening in the repository and triggers a Lambda with the action’s details (commit message, pull request title, etc) ​
+Here’s what we’re trying to create in this tutorial, we’re going to make any action in our CodeCommit Repository triggers a notification in Slack. ​ Under the hood a Cloudwatch Rule will listen to any actions happening in the repository and triggers a Lambda with the action’s details (commit message, pull request title, etc).

 **1. Installation** ​

-Assuming you have NPM installed
+Assuming you have NPM installed.

 ``` bash
 npm install -g cdk